LukaszSzarecki/ML_classification/README.md

 **3. Results**

-I measured the accuracy of the test data.
+I measured the accuracy of the testing set.
 I got the best results for KNNClassifier and LNRClassifier.
 Their accuracy is betwween 0.8 and 0.9